dtSearch includes an option to automatically recognize dates, email addresses, and credit card numbers in text during indexing.

 Ambiguous date expressions like 01/02/03 are presumed to be MM/DD/YY.
 To change this presumption, use the TextFlags values dtsoTfRecognizeDatesPresumeDMY or dtsoTfRecognizeDatesPresumeYMD to specify an alternative presumption.

-Email address recognition looks for text that follows the syntax for a valid email address (example: firstname.lastname@example.org).
+Email address recognition looks for text that follows the syntaxes commonly used for a valid email address (example: firstname.lastname@example.org).
 This makes it possible to search for a specific email address regardless of the alphabet settings for the @ and . characters, as well as any other punctuation that may be present in an email address.
 Also, this makes it possible to use the word listing functions in dtSearch to enumerate all email addresses in a document collection.

 To search for an email address, put "mail()" around the address.
 The * and ? wildcard expressions are supported inside the () marks.
 Examples: